 Magical No Knead Bread Dough

 All purpose refrigerator bread dough (aka a Bucket of Dough) is ridiculously easy to make!
 It takes 5 minutes to mix and can be stored in the fridge for baking over the next 2 weeks.
-Make small batch (or big batch) dinner rolls, vegan cinnamon rolls, pizzas, pitas, sandwich bread, soft breadsticks, and so much more.
+Make small batch (or big batch) vegan dinner rolls, vegan cinnamon rolls, pizzas, pitas, sandwich bread, soft breadsticks, and so much more.

 Which will be your favorite - soft, buttery, classic dinner rolls or the crusty, chewy roll - more like French bread?
-With this vegan dinner roll recipe, you can make either or both - the only difference is temperature.
+With this no knead dinner roll recipe, you can make either or both - the only difference is the oven temperature.

 Ingredients You'll Need

 These vegan dinner rolls are delicious made without eggs or dairy!
 Here's what you'll need.

-refrigerator dough - takes 5 minutes of hands-on time and can be made up to 2 weeks in advance.
+- refrigerator bread dough - takes 5 minutes of hands-on time and can be made up to 2 weeks in advance and all you need is flour, water, yeast, oil/butter, and salt

 - dairy free butter - for brushing the rolls